joe-pierce/joe-pierce.github.io/index.md

 **Jacobs**
 **September 2023 – September 2025**

-Technical lead for backend software supporting the Environment Agency's National Flood Risk Assessment (NaFRA2), one of the UK's largest flood risk programmes.
+Designed and led the delivery of several key backend components of Environment Agency's National Flood Risk Assessment (NaFRA2), one of the Emgland's largest flood risk programmes.
 Developed cloud-native software used to assess flood risk across England.

 Highlights:

 - Designed scalable Python services, PostgreSQL data models and geospatial processing workflows
 - Led software design, code reviews and technical mentoring across the development team
-- Developed and maintained open-source Python tooling
+- Continued to develop and maintain open-source Python tooling
 - Worked extensively with AWS infrastructure and large-scale scientific computing

 ---